paluh/nixos-scripts/README.md

 Dive into the code or use the `-h` flags for getting more help.

+## Branches

+`master` is the branch for development.
+Features and fixes are added via PRs to the `master` branch, small fixes are pushed onto master directly.
+Using latest `master` should be safe most of the time, though bugs may be there.
+Using a release version should always be safe, but not as long as a `0` is the major number.
+So, `0.1` should be safe, but it won't get any bug fixes if there bugs. `1.0` should be safe and bug fixes will be pushed to `1.x` releases if there are any.

 ## License

 This code is released under the terms of GNU GPL v2.